SwedbankPay/developer.swedbankpay.com/payments/index.md

 ```

 #### Getting started
-When implementing Hosted view, you need to locate the operation that is returned from your [API request](https://developer.payex.com/xwiki/wiki/developer/view/Main/ecommerce/technical-reference/), which contains the URL of the JavaScript that you need to embed on your Front End side.
+When implementing Hosted view, you need to locate the operation that is returned from your [API request][technical-reference], which contains the URL of the JavaScript that you need to embed on your Front End side.
 This will load the payment page on a subset of your own webpage.

 The properties of the operation containing the script URL should be similar to the example below.
 The href attribute refers to a script of the contentType application/javascript and the rel description view-payment indicate that the hosted view scenario will generate a one-phased sales transaction.
 A two-phase credit card payment would during the same scenario generate an authorization transaction, and the rel description would in that case be `view-authorization`.